Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 \subsection{(Dis-)Proving Termination}

-\logic{} in its current version is a ``partial correctness'' logic, in the sense that it proves (hyper)properties about the set of \emph{terminating} executions.
-By slightly strengthening the definition of total hyper-triples~(\defref{def:total-triples}) such that \emph{all} executions are required to terminate, we could obtain a ``total correctness'' version of \logic{}, with which we can prove that all considered executions terminate.
-Note that, even with this stronger definition, the rules \namerule{Frame} and \namerule{WhileSyncTot} would stay the same.

-Notably, HHL could also be extended to disprove termination.
+It seems that \logic{} could also be extended to disprove termination.
 To prove \emph{non}-termination of a loop $\cwhile{b}{C}$, one can express and prove that a set of states $R$, in which all states satisfy the loop guard $b$, is a \emph{recurrent set} \cite{provingNonTermination}. $R$ is a recurrent set iff executing $C$ in any state from $R$ leads to at least another state in $R$, which can easily be expressed as a hyper-triple:

 Thus, if one state from $R$ reaches $\cwhile{b}{C}$, we know that there is at least one non-terminating execution.

 Note that both extensions of \logic{} (to prove and disprove termination) would require modifying the underlying semantic model of the logic; in particular, the extended semantics in \defref{def:extended_semantics} should be modified to also capture non-terminating executions.
 We do not expect such a modification to pose any significant challenge.